Manifestion of structural Higgs and Goldstone modes in the hexagonal manganites: Introduction

-The coupling between $P$ and the primary order parameter yields a low-temperature ground state with six minima around the brim of the hat reflecting the hexagonal symmetry so that the transition is described by an extended Landau free energy, that is conventionally written in the form\cite{Artyukhin_et_al:2014}:
+The coupling between $P$ and the primary order parameter yields a low-temperature ground state with six minima around the brim of the hat reflecting the hexagonal symmetry so that the transition deviates from the ideal field theory of Eqn.~\ref{L_FieldTheory} and is instead described by an extended Landau free energy, which is conventionally written in the form\cite{Artyukhin_et_al:2014}:

 For consistency with the hexagonal manganites literature, we use polar coordinates for the order parameter, with the amplitude $Q=\sqrt{\phi_1^2+\phi_2^2}$ and the phase $\theta=\arctan(\phi_1/\phi_2)$.
 The energy landscape of the primary order parameter corresponds to an almost perfect Mexican hat, while the secondary order parameter induces the minima in the brim \cite{artyukhin_landau_2013}.
-We note that chemical tuning can be used to modify the coupling to the polar mode, and thus the height of the barriers around the brim of the hat, and in particular in the case of InMnO$_3$ these are close to zero and the brim is smoother\cite{Huang_et_al:2014}.
-The energy landscape for a minimized secondary order parameter is shown in figure \ref{fig:hat} (b) for the case of ErMnO$_3$, with perturbations of the phase, $\delta \theta$, and the amplitude, $\delta q$, of the order parameter indicated.
+The energy landscape for a minimized secondary order parameter is shown in figure \ref{fig:hat} (b) for the case of ErMnO$_3$.
+The detailed chemistry affects the coupling to the polar mode, and thus the height of the barriers around the brim of the hat.
+In particular in the case of InMnO$_3$ these are close to zero and the brim is smoother than that shown here \cite{Huang_et_al:2014}.
+Perturbations of the phase, $\delta \theta$, and the amplitude, $\delta q$, of the order parameter are also indicated.
 Perturbations of the amplitude conserve the space group symmetry, thus they belong to the irreducible representation A1.
-Perturbation of the order parameter angle change the space group symmetry from the ferroelectric $P6_3cm$ to $P3c1$, which corresponds to the irreducible representation B1 \cite{skjaervoUnconventionalContinuousStructural2019}.
+Perturbations of the order parameter angle change the space group symmetry from the ferroelectric $P6_3cm$ to $P3c1$, which corresponds to the irreducible representation B1 \cite{skjaervoUnconventionalContinuousStructural2019}.